algolia/algoliasearch-client-php/README.md

  * **minWordSizefor1Typo**: (integer) the minimum number of characters to accept one typo (default = 3).
  * **minWordSizefor2Typos**: (integer) the minimum number of characters to accept two typos (default = 7).
  * **hitsPerPage**: (integer) the number of hits per page (default = 10).
  * **attributesToRetrieve**: (array of strings) default list of attributes to retrieve in objects.
+If set to null, all attributes are retrieved.
  * **attributesToHighlight**: (array of strings) default list of attributes to highlight.
+If set to null, all indexed attributes are highlighted.
  * **attributesToSnippet**: (array of strings) default list of attributes to snippet alongside the number of words to return (syntax is 'attributeName:nbWords')<br/>By default no snippet is computed.
+If set to null, no snippet is computed.
- * **attributesToIndex**: (array of strings) the list of fields you want to index.<br/>By default all textual and numerical attributes of your objects are indexed, but you should update it to get optimal results.<br/>This parameter has two important uses:
+ * **attributesToIndex**: (array of strings) the list of fields you want to index.<br/>If set to null, all textual and numerical attributes of your objects are indexed, but you should update it to get optimal results.<br/>This parameter has two important uses:
-  * *Limits the attributes to index*.<br/>For example if you store a binary image in base64, you want to store it and be able to retrieve it but you don't want to search in the base64 string.
+  * *Limit the attributes to index*.<br/>For example if you store a binary image in base64, you want to store it and be able to retrieve it but you don't want to search in the base64 string.
-  * *Controls part of the ranking*.<br/>Matches in attributes at the beginning of the list will be considered more important than matches in attributes further down the list.
-In one attribute, matching text at the beginning of the attribute will be considered more important than text after, you can disable this behavior if you add your attribute inside `unordered(AttributeName)`, for example `attributesToIndex:["title", "unordered(text)"]`.
+  * *Control part of the ranking*.<br/>(see the ranking parameter for full explanation) Matches in attributes at the beginning of the list will be considered more important than matches in attributes further down the list.
+In one attribute, matching text at the beginning of the attribute will be considered more important than text after, you can disable this behavior if you add your attribute inside `unordered(AttributeName)`, for example `attributesToIndex: ["title", "unordered(text)"]`.
+ * **attributesForFaceting**: (array of strings) The list of fields you want to use for faceting.
+All strings in the attribute selected for faceting are extracted and added as a facet.
+If set to null, no attribute is used for faceting.
- * **ranking**: (array of strings) controls the way hits are sorted.<br/>We have six available criteria:
+ * **ranking**: (array of strings) controls the way results are sorted.<br/>We have six available criteria:
   * **typo**: sort according to number of typos,
-  * **geo**: sort according to decreasing distance when performing a geo-location based search,
+  * **geo**: sort according to decreassing distance when performing a geo-location based search,
   * **proximity**: sort according to the proximity of query words in hits,
-  * **attribute**: sort according to the order of attributes defined by **attributesToIndex**,
+  * **attribute**: sort according to the order of attributes defined by attributesToIndex,
   * **exact**: sort according to the number of words that are matched identical to query word (and not as a prefix),
-  * **custom**: sort according to a user defined formula set in **customRanking** attribute.
-  <br/>The default order is `["typo", "geo", "proximity", "attribute", "exact", "custom"]`.
-We strongly recommend to keep this configuration.
+  * **custom**: sort according to a user defined formula set in **customRanking** attribute.<br/>The standard order is ["typo", "geo", "proximity", "attribute", "exact", "custom"]
  * **customRanking**: (array of strings) lets you specify part of the ranking.<br/>The syntax of this condition is an array of strings containing attributes prefixed by asc (ascending order) or desc (descending order) operator.
 For example `"customRanking" => ["desc(population)", "asc(name)"]`
- * **queryType**: select how the query words are interpreted:
+ * **queryType**: Select how the query words are interpreted, it can be one of the following value:
   * **prefixAll**: all query words are interpreted as prefixes,
   * **prefixLast**: only the last word is interpreted as a prefix (default behavior),
   * **prefixNone**: no query word is interpreted as a prefix.
 This option is not recommended.
+ * **highlightPreTag**: (string) Specify the string that is inserted before the highlighted parts in the query result (default to "&lt;em&gt;").
+ * **highlightPostTag**: (string) Specify the string that is inserted after the highlighted parts in the query result (default to "&lt;/em&gt;").
+ * **optionalWords**: (array of strings) Specify a list of words that should be considered as optional when found in the query.

 You can easily retrieve settings or update them: